veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   This will join the node in [Drain Mode.]({{< relref "whats-new/build-cloud-1.32.0/index.md#drain-mode" >}})

   - Optional
-  - Only available in 3.3.9 or greater AMIs.
+  - Only available in 3.3.10 or greater AMIs.
+  - Requires Controller 1.32.0 or greater.

 #### Manual Preparation (optional)